5 Reasons Why You Should Keep Your Job While Growing Your Business

 — "Big Magic" by Elizabeth Gilbert

-So here’s why you should keep your job while growing a business.
+Here are five reasons why you should keep your job while growing a business:

 Reduces the stress of needing a steady income.